go-seidon/local/README.md

 No doc right now

 ## Todo
+1. DeleteFile should check deleted_at field
-1. Allow injecting clock in repository
+2. Allow injecting clock in repository
-2. Separate findFile query in DeleteFile and RetrieveFile
+3. Allow debugging using `APP_DEBUG` = true

 ## Nice to have
-1. Allow debugging using `APP_DEBUG` = true
+1. Separate findFile query in DeleteFile and RetrieveFile
+2. File meta for storing file related data, e.g: user_id, feature, category, etc

 ## Technical Stack
 1. Transport layer